 Well, let’s look at the two together:

-Revenue operations’ focus is streamlining the revenue generation process by aligning previously siloed teams to work towards a common goal.
+Revenue operations’ focus is streamlining the revenue generation process by aligning previously siloed teams to work towards a common long-term goal.

-We’ve already defined territory planning above, but it is a crucial component of aligning teams as it helps optimize sales territories, allocate resources more effectively and increase revenue generation.
+We’ve already defined territory planning above, but it is a crucial component of aligning teams as it helps optimize sales territories, allocate resources more effectively, and increase revenue generation.

 By optimizing territories, your company wastes less resources and reduces time waste.
 And, when we’re dividing customers into territories, it can increase collaboration and communication internally.